midzer/beerbase/content/breweries/petes-brewing/petes-wicked-wanderlust-cream-ale.md

 srm: 0
 upc: 0
 ---
-Peteâ€™s winter seasonal Wanderlust Cream Ale, is a velvety smooth brew offering endless fascination.
-Peteâ€™s Wicked Wanderlust Cream Ale is a light amber brew with a rhapsody of Cluster hops and select Munich and wheat malts.
+Pete’s winter seasonal Wanderlust Cream Ale, is a velvety smooth brew offering endless fascination.
+Pete’s Wicked Wanderlust Cream Ale is a light amber brew with a rhapsody of Cluster hops and select Munich and wheat malts.
 The rich, creamy taste invites you on a journey of wonderment and intrigue.
 Sit back.
 Enjoy the ride.